gitWilber/Automated-Attachment-Email/README.md

 ## Description
 This application was developed using Python and utilizes automation techniques.
-This script allows for the efficient sending of personalized and pre-written emails to a large and diverse audience.
+This script allows for the efficient sending of personalized and pre-written emails to a list of email addresses.
 By leveraging automation, this solution ensures that messages are delivered to recipients seamlessly, saving time and effort for the sender.

 ## Features

+- OS Module

+  Utilizing the OS Module, I have successfully implemented a mechanism to retrieve my Gmail credentials, which are stored as environment variables on my local system.
+These credentials encompass my email address as well as my password.

 - Simple Mail Transfer Protocol (SMTP)

-- OS Module

-  Using the OS Module, I am able to retrieve my Gmail credentials stored locally as environment variables.
-This includes both my email and password

 - File Compatibiity